pegtopcloud/learngit/readme.txt

 Creating a new branch is quick and simple. dev3
 =======
-Git tracks changes of files. dev1
+Git tracks changes of files. dev2
 Creating a new branch is quick and simple.
 >>>>>>> dev
+hello